drozdzamadeusz/Algorithms/readme.md

    - **Windows/Linux**: Press `Ctrl⇧P`

 2. **Select the Interpreter**:
-   - Type and choose **Python: Select Interpreter** from the command list.
+   - Type and choose **Python: Select Interpreter** from the command list
-   - In the list of available interpreters, select `_venv-alg`.
+   - In the list of available interpreters, select `.venv`